-namely, eye blinking rate, approach rate, maximum blink length, and standard deviation of pupillary responses are shown in Fig. 8.
-In average eye blinking rate was higher in calmer videos (see Fig. 8(a)).
+In order to study the discrimination abilities of the eye gaze data features, a one way analysis of variance test was performed on the features.
+The difference between the mean of features in different arousal or valence categories was found significant (p < 0.05).
+The significance of one way ANOVA shows that there is at least a significant difference between the means of the samples from two classes out of three.
+The box plots of four features, namely, eye blinking rate, approach rate, maximum blink length, and standard deviation of pupillary responses, are shown in Fig. 8.
+On average, eye blinking rate was higher in calmer videos (see Fig. 8a).
 The amount of time participants spent getting closer to the screen is lower for the pleasant category.
-This shows that they had a tendency to seat more upright while watching more pleasant videos (see Fig. 8(b)).
+This shows that they had a tendency to seat more upright while watching more pleasant videos (see Fig. 8b).
 On the other hand, the maximum blink length or depth is higher for unpleasant videos.
-This is due to the fact that participants kept their eyes closed for some moments while watching unpleasant videos (see Fig. 8(c)).
-Pupillary response's standard deviation is also shown to be higher during neutral scenes (see Fig. 8(d)).
+This is due to the fact that participants kept their eyes closed for some moments while watching unpleasant videos (see Fig. 8c).
+Pupillary response's standard deviation is also shown to be higher during neutral scenes (see Fig. 8d).

 To find the best discriminative EEG features, the linear discrimination criterion was calculated.
-This parameter is the the between class variance divided by within class variance for any given feature (see Table 3).
-For arousal classification, PSD in alpha bands of occipital electrodes was found to be the most discriminant features.
-In contrary for valence beta and gamma bands of temporal electrodes are more informative.
-The between class to within class variance ratios are higher for the best arousal EEG features.
-The higher linear discrimination criterion for best arousal features explains the superior classification rate for arousal dimension (see Table 4).
+This parameter is between class variance divided by within class variance for any given feature (see Table 3).
+For arousal classification, PSD in alpha bands of occipital electrodes was found to be